matthewd673/warlock/README.md

 Warlock requires [raylib](https://www.raylib.com/index.html) and nothing else.

-I'm using macOS but Warlock runs anywhere that raylib does (and raylib runs virtually everywhere).
+I'm using macOS but Warlock should run anywhere that raylib does (and raylib runs virtually everywhere).

 **Build & run commands**